 Common questions that could come up during the hiring process include the minimum wage, overtime rates, and guaranteed paid time off.
 Remote can help you offer a complete, competitive, and compliant benefits package to your employees in Slovenia.

 The Slovenian minimum wage is fixed at €1024.24 ($1198.04) per month.

-Learn how employment taxes affect your payroll and your employees’ paychecks in Slovenia.
+Learn how employment taxes and statutory fees affect your payroll and your employees’ paychecks in Slovenia.

 Employees are entitled to at least four weeks of paid vacation, or proportional holiday entitlement if the worker is engaged with the employer for less than an entire year.